Wine Reviews – All Wine Glass Ratings

 Wine Review: 2019 Joseph Castan Côtes du Rhône – Vive la Biscuits!

-So here we are with the 2019 Joseph Castan Côtes du Rhône—13.5% ABV, 91 points from Wine Enthusiast, and lions embossed on the label […]
+So here we are with the 2019 Joseph Castan Côtes du Rhône—13.5% ABV, 91 points from Wine Enthusiast, and lions embossed on the […]

 Wine Review: 2021 Coli Chianti Classico Riserva – A “Harmonious” Meh

 Let me begin with the back label, which tried really hard to romance me with words like “harmonious” and “reflections.”
-I half-expected it to […]
+I half-expected it […]

 Wine Review: 2020 Aristotle Petit Sirah – “Excellence Is Never an Accident”… a Nice Buzz, possibly so.